Dormition of the Mother of God: 1st–5th century

 If any think [I] am mistaken, moreover, let them search through the scriptures any neither find Mary's death, nor whether or not she died, nor whether or not she was buried—even though John surely travelled throughout Asia.
 And yet, nowhere does he say that he took the holy Virgin with him.
 Scripture simply kept silence because of the overwhelming wonder, not to throw men's minds into consternation.
 For I dare not say—though I have my suspicions, I keep silent.
 Perhaps, just as her death is not to be found, so I may have found some traces of the holy and blessed Virgin. ...The holy virgin may have died and been buried—her falling asleep was with honour, her death in purity, her crown in virginity.
 Or she may have been put to death—as the scripture says, 'And a sword shall pierce through her soul'—her fame is among the martyrs and her holy body, by which light rose on the world, [rests] amid blessings.
 Or she may have remained alive, for God is not incapable of doing whatever he wills.
 No one knows her end.
-But we must not honour the saints to excess; we must honour their Master.
-It is time for the error of those who have gone astray to cease.

-In the next chapter, Epiphanius seems to prefer an assumptionist view which states Mary did "not see death":
+In the next chapter, Epiphanius compares Mary with three different people, who died in three different ways: Elijah, who was assumed into Heaven; John, who died a normal death; and Thecla, who was a martyr.
+This further shows that he was open to various options for her end, and did not know which of the options she actually experienced.

-Like the bodies of the saints, however, she has been held in honor for her character and understanding.
-And if I should say anything more in her praise, she is like Elijah, who was a virgin from his mother’s womb, he remained so perpetually, and was assumed and has not seen death.
+And if I should say anything more in her praise, [she is] like Elijah, who was virgin from his mother’s womb, he always remained so perpetually, and was assumed and has not seen death.
+She is like John who leaned on the Lord’s breast, “the disciple whom Jesus loved.”
+She is like St. Thecla; and Mary is still more honored than she, because of the providence vouchsafed her.

-Ambrose, a contemporary of Epiphanius, dismissed the view that Mary was martyred when exegeting Saint Simeon's prophecy in (Luke 2.35), seemingly critiquing those who took the prophecy literally:
+Ambrose, however, who was a contemporary of Epiphanius, dismissed the view that Mary was martyred when exegeting Saint Simeon's prophecy in (Luke 2.35), seemingly critiquing those who took the prophecy literally, and reducing the number of options to either natural death or assumption:

 Neither the letter of Scripture nor history teaches that Mary passed from this life by suffering execution, for it is not the soul but the body [some speculate] which is pierced through and through by the material sword.